 The Company manufactures its products in Australia, Austria, Canada, Finland, Mexico and the United States.
 The Company maintains sales and administration facilities in approximately 20 countries.
-The Company's primary distribution facilities distribute the Company's products to its North American dealers and the Company relies on various other locations around the world, including in Australia, Belgium, Finland and Russia, that distribute its products to its international dealers and distributors.
-The Company's total sales outside Canada and the United States represented 28.9% of the Company's total sales for Fiscal 2021 and the Company intends to continue to expand its international operations by investing in developing its dealer network and promoting the Company's brands and products in international markets.
+The Company's primary distribution facilities distribute the Company's products to its North American dealers and the Company relies on various other locations around the world, including in Australia,

+Belgium, Finland and Russia, that distribute its products to its international dealers and distributors.
+The Company's total sales outside Canada and the United States represented 28.0% of the Company's total sales for Fiscal 2022 and the Company intends to continue to expand its international operations by investing in developing its dealer network and promoting the Company's brands and products in international markets.
 International markets have been and are expected to continue generating sales growth.
 Several factors, including weakened international economic conditions, the introduction of new trade restrictions, increased protectionism or changes in free-trade arrangements, tariffs, negative geopolitical events or an outbreak of infectious disease, a pandemic or a similar public health threat, such as the ongoing COVID-19 health crisis, could adversely affect such growth.
-With its global spread, COVID-19 was declared a pandemic by the World Health Organization, which caused various international jurisdictions to impose restrictions such as quarantines, business closures and travel restrictions.
-As a result, the Company took temporary measures to suspend or reduce operations at its manufacturing plants and distribution facilities.
-Despite the lifting of most of these measures, recent resurgences and continued spread of the virus in jurisdictions where the Company operates, and any further resurgences of the pandemic, may cause the reintroduction of previously loosened or eliminated restrictions or impositions of new restrictions that could potentially be more onerous.
+With its global spread, COVID-19 was declared a pandemic by the World Health Organization on March 11, 2020, which caused various international jurisdictions to impose restrictions such as quarantines, business closures and travel restrictions and caused the Company to take temporary measures to suspend or reduce operations at its manufacturing plants and distribution facilities.
+Despite the lifting of most of these measures, new variants of the virus have led to the temporary re-imposition of restrictive measures across North America and in other jurisdictions where the Company operates.
+Although the Company did not take additional measures in Fiscal 2022 to suspend or reduce operations at its manufacturing plants and distribution facilities as a result of such new variants, the continued spread of the virus in jurisdictions where the Company operates, and any further resurgences of the pandemic, may cause the reintroduction of previously loosened or eliminated restrictions or impositions of new restrictions that could potentially be more onerous.
 As such, the duration of the business disruptions internationally and related financial or operational impacts on the Company will depend on future developments, which are highly uncertain and cannot be predicted at this time, and include the duration, severity and scope and additional subsequent waves of the COVID-19 outbreak and the actions and measures that will be taken in each jurisdiction to contain or treat the COVID-19 outbreak as well as their effectiveness.